Cayenne Peppers – The Aspirin and Tylenol Free Answer to Pain Relief

 Cayenne pepper helps reduce atherosclerosis (hardening of the arteries) and encourages fibrinolytic activity.
 In turn, this process prevents the formation of blood clots.

 Some experts believe cayenne protects the liver and lungs from tumors and certain types of cancers.
-Not that I’m encouraging it, but this is great news for regular drinkers and/or smokers.
+Not that I’m encouraging smoking, but this is great news for regular drinkers and/or smokers.

 pH Balance, Heartburn, GERD, and Acid Reflux